SMNIK/Haynes-Shockley-experiment/README.md

         for SMN in range(c):
             E_s = I[SMN]/d
 ```
-Go more far and just write some function to calculate drift velocity, sweep field and electron mobility.
+Go further and just write some functions to calculate drift velocity, sweep field, and electron mobility.